FAQ: FREQUENTLY ASKED QUESTIONS

 At what age can my child go on pointe?

 Pointe is a very physically demanding technique and requires daily practice to avoid injury.
 For these reasons, in Russia, students go on pointe only at 10 or 11 years of age.
-We do the same at BBT.
+We do the same at Brighton Ballet Theater.
 We take our student's health and safety seriously, so we do not rush students but take time to prepare their bodies to go on pointe with special training and exercises.
 We evaluate each student carefully before they first go on pointe as we want to ensure they have completed all the necessary training and are physically and mentally ready to begin.

 If you still have questions, please contact us